-The City's existing Density Bonus Ordinance adopted in 2005 does not conform with current State law.
+The City's existing Density Bonus Ordinance1 adopted in 2005 does not conform with current State law.
 The current State law, which is required to be implemented by local jurisdictions, offers more density, more incentives, and additional relaxed parking requirements to projects that qualify for the density bonus.
 The State's Density Bonus formula takes precedence; however, the City can change the formula to offer a higher density bonus and more incentives for certain projects, but under no circumstances can the City offer smaller density bonuses or fewer incentives than the State formula mandates.
-As part of this project, the current Density Bonus Ordinance, contained in Chapter 10, Article 19 of the Hayward Municipal Code, will need to be repealed and replaced with a new Density Bonus Ordinance that, at minimum, complies with State guidelines and reflects the direction previously provided by Council.
+As part of this project, the current Density Bonus Ordinance, contained in Chapter 10, Article 19 of the Hayward Municipal Code, will need to be repealed and replaced with a new Density Bonus Ordinance that, at minimum, complies with State guidelines and reflects the direction previously provided by Council that includes additional bonuses and concessions specific to Hayward.
 Additional details on State's density bonus laws and the feedback received from the Council, Planning Commission, and HHTF are included below.